benjamn/garden/_notes/markdown.md

 $$
 {% endkatexmm %}

-Do emoji shortcodes also work, like `:fire:` for :fire:?
+~~Do emoji shortcodes also work, like `:fire:` for :fire:?
 What about :ghost:?
-GitHub-specific ones like :shipit:?
+GitHub-specific ones like :shipit:?~~

+Exposing an otherwise "secret" note: [[Example secret note]].